 619 N. Garfield Ave.
 Monterey Park, CA 91754 | map |

-Opened: 1924 as the Mission Theatre.
-In this 1927 photo from the Los Angeles Public Library collection they were running "Let It Rain."
+Opened: March 1925 as the Mission Theatre, initially operated by C.A.
+Howe and G.G.
+Merrill.
+In this 1927 photo from the Los Angeles Public Library collection the Mission was running "Let It Rain."
 The theatre was on the west side of the street south of Hellman Ave., a couple blocks south of where the 10 is now situated.
+It's given a 617 N. Garfield address in the 1925 through 1930 Alhambra directories.

 Seating: 882